 We recognize that students are busy.
 A meeting is expected to take priority over all activities except classes.
 Our office has access to students' course schedules and we purposely schedule times that don't conflict with classes.
 If you believe you have a legitimate scheduling conflict, contact the professional staff member who requested the meeting as soon as possible, explain the situation, and request to reschedule.
 In some cases, rescheduling is not a problem.
 In some cases, we expect students to rearrange their activities to attend the requested meeting.

-A: Meetings are facilitated exclusively by trained professional staff here at the University.
-This person could be one of the Resident Directors or Graduate Assistants, the Assistant Director of Residence Life, or the Associate Dean.
+Meetings are facilitated exclusively by trained professional staff here at the University.
+This person could be one of the Resident Directors or Graduate Assistants, the Assistant Director of Residence Life, or the Director of Community Standards.
 This is not an exhaustive list, but this is who you can expect, more often than not.

 We also explain the process and purpose of the meeting and answer any questions you may have.
 We will typically ask questions to try to understand the specifics of the incident in question, and communicate the next steps.